Your AI agent shouldn't ask “what’s next?”

 Built-in integrations marketplacenoextensiveextensiveextensive

-How does a team share the backlog without a server?
+How does a team share one backlog?

-Will SQLite hold up at scale?
+Will it hold up at scale?

 Why not just use Linear or Jira's API from my agent?